 Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which helps users automatically backup all the folders saved on user account folders as well as files in subfolders.

 It will monitor the changes for backed up files, whether deleted or added, then backup automatically.
 What's more, you backup files on Windows 10 external hard drive, network location, USB flash drive.
 After a period of time, you will have many previous versions of Windows 10 data so that you can get back in time.

-Why backup specific folders in Windows 10?
+Why backup folders in Windows 10?

-Method 1: Backup specific folders in Windows 10 using File History
+How to backup specific folders in Windows 10 using File History

 Step 1.
 Connect an external hard drive to your computer and make sure it can be detected.
 Then, directly type “file history” in the search box and choose "Backup settings" from the final result list.

 Step 2.
 In the initial backup window, click "+ Add a drive" button and select the prepared external hard drive.
 Then, you will see an on/off button under a new link "Automatically back up my files" and turn it on if it shows off.